 HB 2084 revises the Kansas 911 Act to, among other things, state no rules and regulations adopted by the 911 Coordinating Council (Council) or other Council requirements may create a mandatory certification program of public safety answering point (PSAP) operations or PSAP emergency communications personnel.
+(Corresponding rules and regulations were heard at the July 9, 2021, meeting.)

 Senate Sub. for HB 2167 creates the Commercial Industrial Hemp Program, modifies the Alternative Crop Research Act, and requires the Department of Agriculture to create and maintain a registry of all hemp processors operating within the state.
 The bill requires the Secretary of Agriculture to promulgate rules and regulations to effectuate the production of commercial industrial hemp and to implement a plan submitted to the U.S. Department of Agriculture regarding monitoring and regulating the commercial production of industrial hemp within Kansas in accordance with federal law; extends the deadline for promulgating rules and regulations regarding the research and development of industrial hemp from December 31, 2018, to December 31, 2019; and authorizes rules and regulations for registration of hemp processors.
-The bill prohibits the agency from promulgating rules and regulations were heard at the December 2, 2020, meeting.)
+The bill prohibits the agency from promulgating rules and regulations concerning the recording of license plates.
+(Corresponding rules and regulations were heard at the December 2, 2020, meeting.)